code-distortion/backoff/README.md

     ->attempt($action);
 ```

 Normally, the exception will be rethrown.
-But you can pass a `$default` value to return instead.
+However, you can pass a `$default` value to return instead.

 ```php
 Backoff::exponential(1)